yodrew/darkroomretreat/manuscript/air.md

 ### warmth {#warmth}

 For heat, I often use a portable oil-filled heater.
 It is silent and can be positioned by a window or vent to warm incoming cold fresh air.
 Before buying, check that its indicator lights are easy to cover (not glowing from the interior through multiple cracks) and that it doesn't rattle or hum.
-Old or cheap ones often do.
+Old or cheap ones often make noise.

 If you live in a cold place, I highly recommend buying and installing a [____Heat Recovery Ventilator____](http://en.wikipedia.org/wiki/Heat_recovery_ventilation) (HRV) for both health and economy.
 It conducts heat from return air to supply air while keeping airstreams separate using an exchanging core and fans.